poweredgenl/smarthome/README.md

 - With Opentherm Gateway and sensors, the house notifies me when the pressure of the heating system is getting low, and/or, issues with the boiler flame, other faults are detected.
 - Morning alarm/wake up light link: you can use the integrated sensor of your phone (next_alarm) as an entity in an automation.
 Philips has nice wakeup lights but if you want this effect/routine with a different styled lamp then you have to program it yourself.
 Have build a node-red flow which checks / turns on a wakeuplight routine for me and my wife based on the alarm setting on our (android phones).
 - Flood sensor: when flooding is detected in the storage room - HA will sent a telegram warning message and announce via the Alexa speakers there is water detected.
+- - Particle density: you can ask Alexa to tell you the current PM2.5 and PM10 particle density in the house in micrograms per qubic meter (air).

 ## Other automations